 A temporary sign may be erected subject to other sections of this ordinance as may apply.
 A temporary sign may not be larger than 32 square feet in size.
 The duration of a temporary sign permit shall not exceed 7 consecutive days, unless extended or renewed.
-Other seasonal or special occasion temporary signs for community events are up to the discretion of the Planning Board when dealing with size and duration.
+Other seasonal or special occasion temporary signs for community events shall not exceed a temporary sign size, and shall be removed within 48 hours after the event.
+[Amended March 14, 2017]

-3.3.6.1 Real Estate

-One (1) temporary non-illuminated sign advertising only the sale or lease of the premises thereon shall be permitted without a sign permit.
+- 3.3.6.1 Other signs: One [1] temporary non-illuminated sign when the property is currently for sale, rent or lease shall be permitted without a sign permit.
 Said sign shall not exceed 6 square feet in the Residential Zone and shall not exceed 32 square feet in other zones.
 Said signs shall be removed within 48 hours after the date of closing.

-3.3.6.2 The penalty for not removing said signs within the above-specified amount of time shall be \$10.00 per sign per day.
+[Amended March 14, 2017] - 3.3.6.2 The penalty for not removing said signs within the above-specified amount of time shall be \$10.00 per sign per day.